How a New Freelance Writer Uses Craigslist and Fiverr to Make $2,000 a Month

-To weed out the scams from the real opportunities, make sure the job doesn’t require you to pay any money up front — that’s a huge red flag.
+To weed out the scams from legitimate work from home jobs, make sure the gig doesn’t require you to pay any money up front — that’s a huge red flag.
 Also, check that the title of the ad clearly describes the position available, and doesn’t say something vague like “Looking for freelance writers/editors for full-time work” or “Earn $1,000 a day from your own home.”
 These types of ads draw in desperate freelance writers all the time, but don’t let yourself get suckered into these scams.

 Instead, make sure the compensation sounds reasonable, and also read the ad thoroughly to make sure it contains these three things: